klaviyo-labs/Pet-Party-Planner/README.md

 ### Getting the [Klaviyo Public / Site ID](https://help.klaviyo.com/hc/en-us/articles/115005062267)

-A common pattern for Klaviyo customers (which we discourage for partner apps) is making client-side API calls to create profiles in Klaviyo or using any other multiple client-side endpoints (which you can see in the [developer portal](https://developers.klaviyo.com/en/reference/api_overview)).

 > [!CAUTION]
 > For OAuth apps, it's highly recommended to have all API calls come from the server-side API (as opposed to using our [client-side APIs](https://developers.klaviyo.com/en/reference/create_client_event) which customers use for a variety or reasons) for consistency and use of OAuth specific features.
 >